 All the sewer pipes are generally laid starting from their outfall end towards their starting.
-The laying of a new sewer pipes consists of the following 9 steps:
+The laying of new sewer pipes consists of the following 9 steps:

 1. Marking Of The Alignment

-The center line of the sewer is marked along the road with a theodolite and invert tap.
+The centre line of the sewer is marked along the road with a theodolite and invert tap.
 It may be marked either by reference line or with the help of sight rail.
 The position of the manhole is also marked.

 2. Excavation Of Trench

-The width of the trench at the bottom is generally kept 15 cm more than the dia of sewer pipe.
+The width of the trench at the bottom is generally kept 15 cm more than the dia of the sewer pipe.
 At the point of sewer joint, the width of the trench is made 60 cm for a length of 60 cm.
-The invert level is fixed by boning rod.
+The invert level is fixed by the boning rod.

 3. Timbering Of The Trench